wphackers/media-manager/packages/block-editor-complements/src/hooks/media-selector/Readme.md

 ## `media-manager/media-selector` block support

-Use this support to provide the ability to associate a media source to the block.
+Use this support to provide the ability to link a media source with to the block.

 ```es6
 registerBlockType( `my-plugin/my-block`, {